 Many developers will say that DevOps is the way forward (we’ve even said it ourselves many times), and there are good reasons for that.
-DevOps offers a singularly transformative approach to building great apps and services while being capable of eliminating technical debt (eventually) as well as the usual delays and long project durations of the conventional development pipeline.
+DevOps offers a singularly transformative approach to building great apps and services with continuous integration and continuous delivery while being capable of eliminating technical debt (eventually) as well as the usual delays and long project durations of the conventional development pipeline.

 With DevOps, the development lifecycle of an app can be shortened considerably.
 Adding automation and quality control into the processes within the DevOps workflow as well as further optimizations through continuous integration and continuous delivery, or CI/CD, can considerably shorten the time it takes to innovate, test, and deploy new apps or features.
 In fact, some of the benefits of using CI/CD are too good to miss.